 is to prepare them for the high school ensemble experience and to provide

 additional performance opportunities.
-Alegria students in the 7th and 8th grades have the option to take additional classes including Leadership and Guided Practice.
-The 2022-2023 Alegria Orchestra is conducted by Mrs. Sydney Arrendell.
+Alegria students have the option to take additional classes including Leadership and Volunteer class.
+The 2023-2024 Alegria Orchestra is conducted by Mr. Josh Tobias, OCU Graduate Conducting student and Low Brass instructor.

-The 2022-2023 Esperanza Orchestra is conducted by Ms. Sam Sy, El Sistema's Director of Teacher & Student Support.
+The 2023-2024 Esperanza Orchestra is conducted by Ms. Sam Sy, El Sistema's Director of Teacher & Student Support and Strings Instructor.

-In addition to orchestral ensembles, all students are enrolled in instrument classes where they receive individualized instruction.
+In addition to orchestral ensembles, all students are enrolled in instrument classes where they receive instrument-specific instruction.
 Classes are divided by orchestra placement and are taught by local musicians, educators, and ESO alumni.